sripkunda/accent/docs/docs/intro.md

 ## What is Accent?

 Accent.js is a lightweight, easy-to-use, and **fully modular** web development framework built for simplicity.

-All Accent libraries are standalone and can be used by themselves whenever necessary.
+Accent is made up of different modules called "libraries".
 When libraries are used together, they work together to provide a full toolset for building your web application.
-Accent is your toolbox, and you choose the best tool(s) for the job.
 Accent currently is made up of **4 independent libraries.**

 ## Installation